kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
     - Feature gate name: `InPlaceNodeResourceResize`
     - Components depending on the feature gate: `kubelet`
-- [ ] Other
-    - Describe the mechanism:
-    - Will enabling / disabling the feature require downtime of the control plane?
+    - Will enabling / disabling the feature require downtime of the control plane? **No.** The feature gate is Kubelet-only; the API Server and Scheduler require no changes and no restart.
-    - Will enabling / disabling the feature require downtime or reprovisioning of a node?
+    - Will enabling / disabling the feature require downtime or reprovisioning of a node? **Yes, a Kubelet restart is required** to toggle the feature gate.
+However, a Kubelet restart does not disrupt running pods; it only briefly interrupts the Kubelet process itself while existing cgroups and container state are preserved by the container runtime.

 ###### Does enabling the feature change any default behavior?